BayraktarLab/cell2fate/README.md

 cell2fate models differentiation based on single-cell data.
 At this point we can infer latent time, transcription/splicing/degredation rates and RNAvelocity within one lineage of cells.
 We will add new versions soon that infer: \
 1.) multiple lineages \
-2.) modules of genes that change rates simultaneously \
+2.) modules of genes that are activated together (i.e. change rates simultaneously) \
-3.) the effect transcription factors have on the probability of rate changes in gene modules.
+3.) the effect transcription factors have on module activation probabilities.

 ## Usage and Tutorials